Royal Literary Fund Writing Fellows

 Make an appointment

-We currently have three Fellows working across the University, some of whom are affiliated to specific faculties or locations.
-However, all of our Writing Fellows can work with students from any faculty, so please feel free to contact any of the Fellows for help.
+We currently have four Fellows working across the University, some of whom are affiliated to specific faculties or locations.
+However, all of our Writing Fellows can work with students from any faculty, so please feel free to contact any one of the Fellows for help.